AndreiMoraru123/2D-Tracker/README.md

 Run `ObjectTracker.m` and make sure all files are in the same directory.
 Enjoy :-)

-Go for `Developer Mode` (button) so that you can set your own parameters and play around with the trackers:
+Go for `Developer Mode` (button) if you want to generate your custom data and play around with the trackers:

 Model Parameters                    |           Filter Tuning             |         Extra Sensor :-------------------------:|:-------------------------:|:-------------------------: